Teach children to decode and more with Red Squirrel Phonics from Raintree Raintree

 The resulting programme is a hugely varied and eclectic mix suitable for people of all ages and abilities.

-This year’s theme for the activity packs and poster competition is ‘Our diverse planet’ – celebrating the amazing diversity we see across the world.
+This year’s theme for the activity packs and poster competition is ‘Innovating the future’ – celebrating the amazing diversity we see across the world.

 How you celebrate British Science Week is up to you and your students, but hopefully these resources will help you do at as best you can.

-The official British Science Week resource packs contain loads of activities on this year’s theme, with anything from biological diversity and social diversity, to the diversity of knowledge and STEM careers.
+The official British Science Week resource packs contain loads of activities on this year’s theme, with anything from discovering how much electricity your school uses to using Jenga to learn about herd immunity and vaccines.

 Get this year’s free resource pack here.

-If you want more activities you can still download and use the primary packs from the previous two years.
+If you want more activities you can still download and use the primary packs from previous years.

-The 2018 pack meanwhile focuses on exploration and discovery, encouraging young people to think about everyday discoveries and how they affect their lives by exploring science in the world all around us; from their home and schools, to their local area and wider environment.
+While the 2018 pack focused on exploration and discovery, encouraging young people to think about everyday discoveries and how they affect their lives by exploring science in the world all around us; from their home and schools, to their local area and wider environment.

 Save yourself some time with these seven lesson plans for Key Stage 1 and Key Stage 2.
 They’re all free to download and are packed full of ideas.